 The Citarum River

 Today, millions of people depend on the river and surrounding area for agricultural and domestic use.
-We watch as Abah, a local fisherman, hooks a pop can with a stick and flips it into his boat.
-The Citarum is so bad that former fishermen have taken up a new trade, foraging for drifting refuse, which they can sell.
-The factories along the river are polluting the water and this is water that people get drinking water from and making them sick.
+We watch as a local fisherman hooks a pop can with a stick and flips it into his boat.
+The state of the Citarum is so bad that former fishermen have taken up a new trade, foraging for drifting refuse which they can sell at a recycler.

 The RiverBlue team met up with some environmental activists who were under contract with Greenpeace trying to locate “anonymous pipes”.
 These are pipes which flow into rivers from factories not far from the banks of the rivers, sometimes from several factories that share the cost of these pipelines.
 They are usually buried underground in order to divert the pollution from their factories without anyone knowing.
 The factories along the river are polluting the water in the Citarum, which provides drinking water and water for irrigating the local agriculture.